 Class Activities Outside of School

-Decision of The Catholic Schools
+Decision of the Catholic Schools Office

 When bad weather necessitates the closing of school, Holy Souls School will abide by the decision made by the Catholic Diocese of Little Rock, which will be announced by the media and through the Holy Souls notification system.